Estimating the tail index of Pareto-type distributions from geometric records: Finite-sample performance and application

 whence we obtain the standardized log-returns as:

-with $\overline{Y}$ and $S_Y$ being the sample mean and standard deviation of the entire series $\{Y_t\}_{t\ge 2}$, respectively.
-In this setting, the inverse cubic law establishes
+with $\overline{Y}$ and $S_Y$ being the sample mean and standard deviation of the entire series $\{Y_t:t=1,\ldots,T\}$, respectively.
+In this setting, the inverse cubic law \cite{Gopikrishnan98} establishes

-We analyze the heavy-tailedness of the daily standardized log-returns of the Dow Jones Industrial Average index (DJI) from January 1, 1985, to December 31, 2025 (extracted from the website Investing.com; see \href{https://www.investing.com/indices/us-30}{https://www.investing.com/indices/us-30}), using our estimator $\hat{\gamma}^A_{\delta,m,n}$ in \eqref{eq_estimator_practical} and \eqref{eq_estimator_beta_practical} in order to assess whether our results align with the existing literature in finance.
+We analyze the heaviness of the tail of the daily standardized log-returns of the Dow Jones Industrial Average index (DJI) from January 1, 1985, to December 31, 2025.
+We extracted the data from the website Investing.com; see \href{https://www.investing.com/indices/us-30}{https://www.investing.com/indices/us-30}.
+We apply our estimator $\hat{\gamma}^A_{\delta,m,n}$ in \eqref{eq_estimator_practical} and \eqref{eq_estimator_beta_practical} in order to assess whether our results align with the existing literature in finance.

 For this purpose, we first note that, if the DJI satisfies the inverse cubic law, then